AnaghaJais/bamazon/README.md

-# bamazon

-In this activity, you'll be creating an Amazon-like storefront with the MySQL skills.
-The app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

 ## Technology Used
 * Node.js
 * npm-cli-table
 * npm-inquirer
 * npm-MySQL

+# bamazon-Description

+In this app, will take in orders from customers and deplete stock from the store's inventory.As part of this app,creating a MYSql database.And This app track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

 ## Screenshots of Challenge #1: Customer View (Minimum Requirement)